How To Introduce Two Cats

 You can, however, confidently start scent swapping without passing on parasites or illness to your existing cat.
 (If your new kitty is ill or especially if they had fleas, be sure to wash all of their belongings thoroughly before you begin!)

-Scent swapping
+Scent Swapping

 Provide these items for both cats.
 After they’ve had a few days to a week to lie on the items, rub their face and tail against them, and get them nice and smelly, swap them!